Lorna Simpson: Career

-While she first built her career upon being a conceptual photographer, she has since explored various media including video, installation, drawing, painting and film into her pieces.
-Simpson's goal is to continue to influence the legacy of black artists today by speaking with artists and activists such as the Art Hoe Collective.
+While she started her career a conceptual photographer, she has since explored video, installation, drawing, painting and film.
+Simpson's goal is to continue to influence the legacy of black artists by speaking with artists and activists such as the Art Hoe Collective.
 When asked about her career Simpson says, "I've always done exactly what I wanted to do, regardless of what was out there.
 I just stuck to that principle and I'm a much happier person as a result.
 And I can't imagine trying to satisfy any particular audience".

-Simpson's work is included in the Afrofuturist Period Room exhibition Before Yesterday We Could Fly at the Metropolitan Museum of Art.

-Simpson's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+In 2025, the Metropolitan Museum exhibited her paintings in "Lorna Simpson: Source Notes."